Business Analytics 101

 - Is Tesla a car company or a new data-driven driving experience company?

-- Is GE Aviation a big data analytics firm or a aircraft engine provider?
+- Is GE Aviation a machine learning predictive analytics firm or a aircraft engine provider?

-We are in the decade of data-driven business processes and new business models (e.g., sharing economy).
-Data is fueling the Insight Economy.
+We are in the decade of data-driven business processes, AI and new business models (e.g., sharing economy).
+Data is fueling the Insight and Learning Economy.
 Every industry is facing a similar trajectory: voluminous data from many sources in multi-structured formats are being aggregated, and the market leaders are creating value by asking bigger “data driven business process-centric” questions of that data in real time.

-Every day, 2.5 quintillion bytes of data are created—90 percent generated in the last few years due to the rise of social media and digital interactions.
-There is a race to turn this “big data” into a personalized, complete portrait of an consumer, customer, prospect or visitor.
+Every day, 2.5+ quintillion bytes of data are created—90 percent generated in the last few years due to the rise of social media, IoT and digital interactions.
+There is a race to turn this “big data” into a personalized, comprehensive portrait of an consumer, customer, prospect or visitor.

-I am convinced that analytical insights coupled with business processes, and Mobile Technology – (action enabler and insight consumption channel) will profoundly change consumer behavior and the basis of competition.
-All customer touch points (loyalty, e-mail, web, social, e-commerce, coupons) are converging on the mobile phone.
+I am convinced that analytical insights coupled with business processes, and Mobile App – (action enabler and insight consumption channel) will profoundly change consumer behavior and the basis of competition.
+All customer touch points (loyalty, e-mail, web, social, e-commerce, coupons) are converging on the smart-phone.

 A whole new form of self-service consumer engagement enabled by analytics (discover, analyze, visualize, explore) is just starting to take shape.

 “Anyone who wants to keep their finger on the pulse of how a company is operating is investing in advanced analytics,” Celestica CIO Mary Gendron.

 Every day companies collect data about their customers and industries, simply as an artifact of the act conducting business.
 However, world-class firms tend to leverage analytics 5 times more than others (MIT Research).